scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 If there is a new major release (e.g. Everest --> Fuji), your node's state will be reset.
 Otherwise, upgrading AvalancheGo will not overwrite or destroy your node's state.

-The only data not in this folder is your node's staking key/certificate.
+The only data not in this folder is your node's Staking Key/Certificate.
 These are in `$HOME/.avalanchego/staking` by default.
 **If you delete this directory, it will erase your node ID.
 This will jeopardize your validator reward.**
 If your node is a validator and you delete its staking key, it will no longer be a validator when it restarts.

-Upgrading AvalancheGo will never erase or change your staking key/certificate.
+Upgrading AvalancheGo will never erase or change your Staking Key/Certificate.

 ### Where are my node's logs?